Fredobumma/W-tokners-app/README.md

 TODO:
 No.1 => Implement functionality to save tokens
 <br/>
-No.2 => Implement custom email services
+No.2 => Implement custom email services and phone number authentication
 <br/>
-No.3 => Documentation, comments, code splitting and dynamic rendering
+No.3 => Documentation, comments
 <br/>
 No.4 => Re-testing and re-deployment.